gvwilson/sdxpy/src/perf/index.md

 Write a function that joins two tables this way.
 Is it faster or slower than using a double loop?
 How does the answer depend on the number of keys and the fraction that match?

+### Inspection {: .exercise}

+Rewrite `DfCol.filter` using Python's `inspect` module so that users' filtering functions only need to define parameters for the columns of interest.